tja688/ThatGameJam/Assets/Scripts/Features/LightVitality/FeatureNote.md

 1. Add `LightVitalityDebugController` to a scene and press the configured keys.
 2. Expect `LightChangedEvent` logs and HUD updates on add/consume.
 3. Drain to zero; expect `LightDepletedEvent` to fire.
+4. Trigger `RunResetEvent` or `PlayerRespawnedEvent`; expect current light to refill to max.

 ## 7. UNVERIFIED (only if needed)
 - None.